Aimeezkx/RiskLib/README.md

 **RiskLib** is a production-style Python library for **Monte Carlo simulation**, **Value-at-Risk (VaR)** computation, and **scenario-based stress testing**.

-It was designed as a quant-engineering showcase aligned with enterprise-scale risk modeling practices (e.g., Citi’s QRL RAP team).

 ---

 ## Features